jonathanmorgan/context_text/README.md

             - make the `<log_folder>` somewhere outside the web root.
             - set the permissions on `<log_folder>` to 777.
-            - create the file `django-context_text.log` there.
+            - create the file `django-research.log` there.
             - set its permissions also to 777.

         - This is not necessarily optimally secure, but truly securing this is beyond the scope of this README.